Kotlin/kotlin-libs-publisher/README.md

 # Kotlin libraries publishing plugin: simple publishing setup for Kotlin libraries

-Publish Kotlin libraries to local Maven repositories or to Sonatype (Maven Central) with ease!
+Publish Kotlin libraries to local Maven repositories or to Maven Central (through Sonatype Central) with ease!
+This plugin only supports the new Sonatype Central release process.
+See [this link](https://central.sonatype.org/pages/ossrh-eol/) for more details.

 ## Publishing plugin